DIY solar panels: Should you install solar yourself?

 • Unbiased Energy Advisors ready to help

-DIY panels can be an excellent option for going off the grid and some small home applications.
-However, it may be best to go with a professional installer to power your entire home.
+DIY panels can be an excellent option for going off the grid and for small home applications, but it’s probably best to go with a professional installer to power your entire home.

 Pros Of DIY Solar Panels